bitemyapp/teef/posts/2014-12-31-functional-education.md

 I want people to be able to use Haskell to make programs and to read other peoples' code.
 I am not addressing the needs of category theorists or compiler authors.

 I write programs for a living.
-Haskell makes my work pleasant and enables to me to do a better job.
+Haskell makes my work pleasant and enables me to do a better job.

 The way I teach is relatively principled, but it is a principled means to practical ends.